metruzanca/metruzanca/gh-automatic-releases.md

 ---
-title: How to Automate Github Releases with Github Actions (Continuous Deployment)
+title: Github Actions for automatic Github Releases
-slug: github-actions-continous-deployment-to-release
-pubDate: 2021-04-21T00:21:18.749Z
+date: 2021-04-21T00:21:18.749Z
 description: How to Automate Github Releases with a Github Actions pipeline for Continuous Deployment
 tags: ["git", "til", "devops"]
+publish: true
 ---

 I've really fallen in love with github actions.
 They make allow you to play around with continuos integration and enable so much automation for your personal projects.